raangelbeatriz/raangelbeatriz/README.md

 ### Hi
   I'm Beatriz, but you can call me Bia, I'm a 22 years old Brazilian developer and enthusiastic about all tech-related things.
 I'm pursuing both an Information System and Digital Games degree.
-I like to code a bunch of different things, but my main focus is mobile and game dev.Besides coding, which I also like to think of as a hobby, I'm also an avid reader and series addict.
-Anyway, you can also find me on IG where I share my journey in tech @developerbia.
+I like to code a bunch of different things, but my main focus is mobile and game dev.
+Right now I'm mostly working with flutter and also making games with unity in c#.

+<br>Besides coding, which I also like to think of as a hobby, I'm also an avid reader and series addict.
+Anyway, you can also find me on IG where I share my journey in tech <a href="https://www.instagram.com/developerbia/">@developerbia</a>.

 <!--
 **raangelbeatriz/raangelbeatriz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.